sharetribe/ftw-daily/docs/static-pages.md

 ## 7. Adding a route to the page

-As a last step you need to add the newly created static page to Starter apps routing.
+As a last step you need to add the newly created static page to the routing.
 This can be done in `src/routeConfiguration.js`.

 Inside routeConfiguration function you should add a URL path, a page name (it should not conflicting with other pages), and the component itself.